-The Uniformed Police Operations function involves sworn law enforcement officers who serve through mobile staff assignments.
+The Uniformed Police Operations function involves sworn law enforcement officers who serve through mobile staff assignments and includes Special Response and Major Event Planning.

 Uniformed Police Operations is designed to offer deliberate and caring services to patients, visitors, workforce members and students.
 Our uniformed officers utilize industry standard tools and techniques not only to respond to and investigate crime and disorder on campus, but also to actively prevent problems before a crime occurs.
 This focus on prevention is through an individual health and institutional wellness approach to threat management.
 Through threat management, officers seek to educate workforce members and students about early indicators of behaviors of concern, to then follow up on these reports and to extend the benefits from prevention opportunities while focusing on the health and wellness approach.